310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars_p1.md

 I don’t know who you met and what you talked about, but I don’t see how it’s possible for there to be absolutely no opposition whatsoever.

-As a matter of fact, the model of the amusement park we had built at the end of last year in Hoshijima, the ATLANTIS[^4] — It was recently destroyed by someone.
+As a matter of fact, the model of the amusement park we had built at the end of last fiscal year in Hoshijima, the ATLANTIS[^4] — It was recently destroyed by someone.

 Along with a threat to never dare touch their land again.
 {% endbubble %}